 Part I: Big Tech is the Mothership

-On the steps outside San Francisco City Hall, on a sunny, blue-sky Tuesday in April of 2018, a worried group of residents and grassroots activists — many of whom were people of color — held a press conference to denounce a statewide, land-use deregulation bill, SB 827.
-California State Sen. Scott Wiener, who had long been financed by the real estate industry, introduced the controversial legislation.
-More than 125 tech executives and a fledgling organization called California YIMBY enthusiastically backed it.
-The residents and activists, however, believed SB 827 would be catastrophic, adding jet fuel to a gentrification crisis that was already devastating San Francisco’s working-class communities, especially those of color.
+On the steps outside San Francisco City Hall, on a blue-sky Tuesday in April 2018, a group of grassroots activists and residents — many of whom were people of color — held a press conference to denounce SB 827, a statewide, land-use deregulation bill.
+California State Sen. Scott Wiener introduced the controversial legislation, and a fledgling organization called California YIMBY helped craft it.
+The residents and activists believed SB 827 would be catastrophic, adding jet fuel to a gentrification crisis that was already decimating San Francisco’s working-class communities, especially those of color.

 “We’ll keep fighting,” Charles Dupigny, the African American co-director of Affordable Divis, told the crowd.
 “We’ll keep moving forward.
 We plan to keep fighting this bill, like many times in the past in San Francisco.”

-But as Dupigny talked, a young, mostly white group of self-identified “YIMBYs” brashly inserted themselves into the press conference, refusing to listen.
+But as Dupigny talked, a young, mostly white group of self-identified “YIMBYs” aggressively inserted themselves into the press conference, refusing to listen.
 In fact, they were trying to silence Dupigny, yelling at him, “Read the bill!
 Read the bill!
 Read the bill!”
-It was a rude, somewhat shocking move, but not entirely surprising.
+Their brashness wasn’t surprising.

-In California, the so-called YIMBY movement (YIMBY stands for “Yes In My Back Yard,” a wily twist on NIMBY or “Not In My Back Yard”) have made headlines by forcefully advocating for widespread land-use deregulation that, in their eyes, would solve the state’s devastating housing affordability crisis.
+In California, YIMBYs (YIMBY stands for “Yes In My Back Yard,” a clever twist on NIMBY or “Not In My Back Yard”) have made headlines by forcefully advocating for widespread land-use deregulation that, in their eyes, would solve the state’s ongoing housing affordability crisis.

-The YIMBY scenario plays out this way: deregulate as much as possible, an apartment construction boom will follow, and sky-high rents will stabilize and take a downturn since more units have come onto the market.
+The YIMBY agenda plays out this way: deregulate as much as possible, an apartment construction boom will follow, and sky-high rents will stabilize and drop since more units have come onto the market.
 It’s the old, possibly outdated, supply-and-demand argument.

-Housing justice activists rightly counter that developers build almost exclusively luxury housing, which not only triggers gentrification in middle- and working-class neighborhoods, but also does nothing to directly address California’s housing affordability crisis — but also worsens the problem.
+Housing justice activists rightly counter that developers build almost exclusively luxury housing, which not only does nothing to directly help middle- and working-class Californians — who are hit hardest by the housing affordability crisis — but also worsens the problem.

-Zillow, the real estate site, found, in 2016, that in San Francisco, Los Angeles, and other major cities, “very high demand at the low end of the market is being met with more supply at the high end, an imbalance that will only contribute to growing affordability concerns for all renters.”
+Underlining that point, Zillow, the real estate site, found that in San Francisco, Los Angeles, and other major cities, “very high demand at the low end of the market is being met with more supply at the high end, an imbalance that will only contribute to growing affordability concerns for all renters.”

 Zillow Chief Economist Dr. Svenja Gudell added: “Apartment construction at the low end needs to start ramping up, and soon, in order to see real improvement.”

-YIMBYs, on the whole, don’t want to hear that.
-In fact, YIMBYs routinely show a visceral dislike for anyone who challenges their hard-core belief system — whether it’s using Twitter to pile on critics or immediately shouting them down in public.
+YIMBYs don’t want to hear that.
+In fact, they routinely show a visceral dislike for anyone who challenges their supply-side, deregulation belief system — whether it’s using Twitter to pile on critics or immediately shouting them down in public.
 Now, on the steps of San Francisco City Hall, that hostility was on frightful display.

-After Dupigny spoke, the YIMBYs continued their belligerence, carrying out a menacing counter-protest.
+After Dupigny spoke, the YIMBYs continued their menacing counter-protest.
 Things got so out of hand that one resident, a 77-year-old Asian woman, fainted — and was shuttled to a hospital.
 Sonja Trauss, a contentious, outspoken leader among the YIMBYs, was so fierce that sheriff’s deputies moved her away from the crowd.

 “Our members were intimidated by YIMBY,” Wing Hoo Leung, president of the Chinatown-based Community Tenants Association, told the San Francisco Examiner.
 “They felt threatened.”